ClayNdugga/NN-PointCloud-Compressor/README.md

 ![alt text](https://github.com/ClayNdugga/NN-PointCloud-Compressor/blob/main/assets/final_design.png?raw=true)

 A NTC is a system designed to efficiently compress data.
-The system is composed of three primary components: the Forward and Inverse **Transforms**, the **Quantizer**, and the **Encoder-Decoder** pair.
+The system is composed of three primary components: the Forward and Inverse **Transforms**, the **Quantizer**, and the Lossless **Coder-Decoder** pair.

 The **Transforms** map the high dimensional input data into a compressed low dimensional latent space.
 These transforms are non-linear, facilitating a more compact representation than linear methods typically allow.